May 1, 2013

 Father and Son; to grow up without a father.
 This four year old misses his dad, a hero of Israel, Michael Cohen of blessed memory, Yamam fighter who died fighting for the safety and security of Israel and its' people.
 The price we pay to be a "free people in our own land."

 Evyatar's five small children will grow up without a father; the oldest is only 7 years old.

 According to the papers he was attacked by an

 Arab with a knife.
 All that is written is that the Arab came from behind and then stabbed Evyatar in the chest and stomach.
 The papers of course are more interested in sensationalism and less in providing details that might actually help us prevent future attacks.

-He carried a handgun and the Arab wanted that handgun in order to kill more Jews.
-(One source said the Arab simply wanted to bring honor to his family) The Arab stabbed him to death, took his gun and began firing at Israelis.
-One of those Israelis fired back and neutralized him.
+The victim carried a handgun and the Arab wanted that handgun in order to kill more Jews.
+The Arab stabbed him to death, took his gun and began firing at Israelis.
+One of those Israelis fired back and stopped him.
 Sadly the Arab terrorist is recovering in an Israeli hospital, being taken care of by expert Jewish doctors; all at the expense of you and me, Israeli taxpayers and supporters of the State of Israel.

 I do not know the family and I do not know